0

 World Ready

 Washington state is rich in marine resources and maritime careers.
-Core Plus Maritime helps students prepare for career paths that literally span the globe.
+Core Plus Maritime helps students prepare for career paths that literally span the globe and connects K-12 classrooms to industry.

 A TRADITIONAL FUTURE

 Honoring the land and water we live on, CP Maritime curriculum includes Washington state geography and history so students can understand and appreciate our natural resources and communities who have flourished here for thousands of years.
 Maritime is here to stay and employers need to hire!
 Companies are hoping Core Plus students make it to their door step.
-See our interactive map for details on these employers.
+Check out the employer guide for details on these employers.

 RIVER RATS AND DIESEL CATS